 Tamper-evident is designed as an integral safety band that offers protection against tampering.
-To open the product, the consumer automatically detaches the cap from its safety band - this is happening because the band is attached to the bottle or jar around the closure perimeter.
+On first opening, the consumer automatically detaches the cap from its safety band.

 Series II, III, IIID

-The number in the series indicates the shape of the cap and the tamper-evident element of the screw caps.
-For instance, II suggests that the closure has a tampered evident ring attached to the closure, and because the cap is made of only one material/mold, it has 4-6 ridges on the side.
-Series III has a thicker rim and features a more luxurious tampered evidence element.
-This series is made from multiple molds, which means that a different system of tempered proof is used consisting of retention fingers instead of ridges on the tear strip, making it less easy to manipulate.
-Series IIID, on the other hand, is entirely the same as III except for the fact that it has a smooth surface.
+The series number indicates the shape of the cap and the tamper-evident element of the dropper caps.
+For instance, II suggests that the closure has a tamper-evident ring attached to the closure, the cap is only made from one material/mold, and it has 4-6 ridges on the side.
+Series III has a thicker rim and features a more luxurious tamper-evident element.
+This series is made from multiple molds, which means that a different system of tamper-proofing is used, consisting of retention fingers instead of ridges on the tear strip, making it less easy to manipulate.
+Series IIID is entirely the same as III, except that it has a smooth surface.

-The acronym ROPP means Roll on Pilfer Proof.
-These types of caps are tamper-evident, in which on first opening, the tamper-evident band breaks.
-Not only will it protect your natural products from being tampered, but it also prevents spills of content.
+The acronym ROPP means roll-on-pilfer-proof.
+These types of caps are tamper-evident, because on first opening, the tamper-evident band breaks.
+Not only will it protect your natural products from being tampered with, it also prevents content spillage.

 Let’s talk about threads

 Simply put, threads are the protruding lines around the neck of the bottle.
 They ensure that the matching closure will have a tight fit to protect your natural products from being tampered with or from leakage.
 The thread size depends on the size of the bottle neck as well as our closures.
 Our bottles and jars and corresponding closures must have matching threads.
 If in doubt, it’s always advisable to contact our sales department.